sindresorhus/Defaults/migration.md

 }
 ```

-3. Create an extension of `CodableTimeZone` and let it conform to `Defaults.CodableType`
+3. Create an extension of `CodableTimeZone` that conforms to `Defaults.CodableType`.

 ```swift
 private struct CodableTimeZone {